mtrackeros/example-hub/README.md

 ### Additional Notes

-* Ensure your example works fully and is well-documented for ease of use.
+- Ensure your example works fully and is well-documented for ease of use.
-* Stick to the coding standards to keep the repository consistent.
+- Stick to the coding standards to keep the repository consistent.
-* For questions or support, open an issue or reach out to the maintainers.
+- For questions or support, open an issue or reach out to the maintainers.

 ## Feedback

 Have ideas to improve this hub or run into any issues?
-We’d love to hear from you!
-Please share your thoughts via [GitHub Issues](https://github.com/your-repo/issues).
+We'd love to hear from you!
+Please share your thoughts via [GitHub Issues](https://github.com/bnb-chain/example-hub/issues).
 Your feedback helps us enhance this resource for all developers.